Get a Great Night's Sleep

 If you suffer from heartburn or breathing issues that keep you up at night, a foam wedge is a simple tool that will help you enjoy a healthier sleeping experience.

 A humidifier helps eliminate dryness in the air that can cause you to wake up with a scratchy throat or stuffy nose.
-Humidifiers are especially helpful for people who struggle with sleep apnea or snoring.
+Humidifiers are especially helpful for people who struggle with sleep apnoea or snoring.
 They encourage the sinuses to produce more moisture and improve airflow.

 If you wake up with dry, itchy skin, a humidifier can also be a big help.
 It improves your skin's ability to keep moisture in, which means you are less likely to toss and turn because of skin irritations.

 If your anxiety causes you to have a hard time falling asleep, a weighted blanket might be the perfect solution.
 Weighted blankets place extra pressure on the body that helps you feel calm and secure.
-This pressure actually encourages serotonin production to naturally lift your mood and increase melatonin, the hormone that tells your body it is time to rest.
+This pressure encourages serotonin production to naturally lift your mood and increase melatonin, the hormone that tells your body it is time to rest.

 Essential Oil Diffuser